GuiSSMartins/LearnREACT/notes/resumos.md

 In React, many HTML and SVG attributes are written in camelCase.
 For example, instead of stroke-width you use strokeWidth.
 Since class is a reserved word, in React you write className instead.

+The Rules of JSX
+1. Return a single root element
+2. Close all the tags
+3. camelCase all most of the things!

+Inline style properties are written in camelCase.
+For example, HTML <ul style="background-color: black"> would be written as <ul style={{ backgroundColor: 'black' }}>  in your component.

+You can only use curly braces in two ways inside JSX:

+As text directly inside a JSX tag: <h1>{name}'s To Do List</h1> works, but <{tag}>Gregorio Y. Zara's To Do List</{tag}> will not.
+As attributes immediately following the = sign: src={avatar} will read the avatar variable, but src="{avatar}" will pass the string "{avatar}".

+The next time you see {{ and }} in JSX, know that it’s nothing more than an object inside the JSX curlies!

+Don’t miss the pair of { and } curlies inside of ( and ) when declaring props:

+function Avatar({ person, size }) {
+  // ...
+}

+function Avatar(props) {
+  let person = props.person;
+  let size = props.size;
+  // ...
+}

 ```

 ```